 Christmas Eve In New Orleans

-I have to recommend heading out to see the Bonfires on the Levee or enjoying a reveillion dinner at one of the many delicious dining establishments around the city like Broussard's, The Bombay Club or Court of Two Sisters or even the Crescent City Brewhouse.
+I have to recommend heading out to see the Bonfires on the Levee or enjoying a reveillion dinner at one of the many delicious dining establishments around the city like Broussard's or Court of Two Sisters or even the Crescent City Brewhouse.
 Yes, finely crafted beer can be a great compliment to a reveillion meal.
 However, there is so much else to do!

 Christmas Brunch With Santa